jackrobertscott/hobson-180221/README.md

 ### Authentication

-Routes are **protected by default**.
+Routes are *protected by default*.
 Provide permission functions to give access to your users.

+File: `unicorn.resource.js`

 ```js
 unicornResource.get('findGreenUnicorns')